istamds/disasterresponse/README.md

 ## File Descriptions

-1. ETL Pipeline
+1. ETL Pipeline:
 In the script process_data.py, a pipeline is programmed that loads the messages and categories datasets, merges them and cleans the data and at the end stores it in a SQLite database.
-2. ML Pipeline
+2. ML Pipeline:
 In the script train_classifier.py, you can find a machine learning pipeline that loads data from the SQLite database, builds a text processing and machine learning pipeline, trains and tunes a model and exports the final model as a pickle file.
-3. Flask Web App
+3. Flask Web App:
 You are provided also with a flask web app.
 The app displays visualizations that describe the training data and uses the trained model to input text and return classification results.